Introduction

 linux-vm-7prpx 10.66.10.14 Attached linux-vm 12h

-The algorithm for automatically assigning an IP address to a virtual machine works as follows:
+The algorithm for automatically assigning an ip address to a virtual machine is as follows:

-• The user creates a virtual machine with the name <vmname>.
+• The user creates a virtual machine named <vmname>.

-• The module controller automatically creates a vmip resource with the name <vmname>-<hash> to request an IP address and associate it with the virtual machine.
+• The module controller automatically creates a vmip resource named <vmname>-<hash> to request an IP address and associate it with the virtual machine.

-• A vmipl lease resource is created for this, which selects a random IP address from the general pool.
+• To do this, vmip creates a vmipl lease resource that selects a random IP address from a shared pool.

-• Once the vmip resource is created, the virtual machine is assigned the IP address.
+• Once the vmip resource is created, the virtual machine receives the assigned IP address.

-By default, the IP address for the virtual machine is automatically assigned from the subnets defined in the module and is bound to it until the virtual machine is deleted.
-After the virtual machine is deleted, the vmip resource is also removed, but the IP address temporarily remains bound to the project/namespace and can be requested again.
+The virtual machine’s IP address is assigned automatically from the subnets defined in the module and remains assigned to the machine until it is deleted.
+After the virtual machine is deleted, the vmip resource is also deleted, but the IP address remains temporarily assigned to the project/namespace and can be re-requested explicitly.

 d8 k apply -f - <<EOF